OpenINF/openinf-util-types/README.md

 <a name="isAsyncFunction"></a>

 ## isAsyncFunction(value) ⇒ <code>boolean</code>
-Determines if value is actually an AsyncFunction.
+Determines if value is actually of type `AsyncFunction`.

 **Kind**: global function